Tea and Food Combining

 Four Ways of Using Tea in Food

-2. Adding Tea to Soup and Stews: Tea is incorporated into soups and stews to infuse them with tea flavors.
+2. Adding tea to soups and stews enhances them with a distinct tea taste.

 Matching Tea Types with Food